-The City's A Bridge Home program is intended to be a Housing First program focused on quickly moving individuals experiencing homelessness into permanent housing and then providing the additional supports and services each person needs and wants to stabilize in that housing.
+The City's shelters are intended to be a Housing First program focused on quickly moving individuals experiencing homelessness into permanent housing and then providing the additional supports and services each person needs and wants to stabilize in that housing.
 The basic underlying Housing First principle is that individuals are better able to move forward with their lives once the crisis of homelessness is over and they have control of their housing.
-The City's shelters developed under the A Bridge Home program, including this emergency shelter project, provide a safe, low barrier, housing-focused, and homeless services support in a twenty-four (24) hour residence to help individuals who experience homelessness that meet the above-noted requirements for Housing First.
+The City's emergency shelter will, provide a safe, low barrier, housing-focused, and homeless services support in a twenty-four (24) hour residence to help individuals who experience homelessness that meet the above-noted requirements for Housing First.
 One of the core components of the Housing First model is that longer-term housing accepts referrals directly from shelters.
 The City's shelters, including this project, are primarily focused on connecting, transitioning, and referring homeless individuals into such permanent housing as quickly as possible in the Housing First model, and accepting occupants through the crisis response system.
-The intention of this emergency "A Bridge Home" shelter project is to provide participants with some stability, so that they can more easily maintain contact with housing navigation and case management services and facilitate safe and supportive housing placement.
+The intention of this emergency shelter project is to provide participants with some stability, so that they can more easily maintain contact with housing navigation and case management services and facilitate safe and supportive housing placement.
 Services in the City's shelters, including this project, are never mandatory and cannot be a condition of obtaining the housing intervention.
 This project will provide temporary housing, case managers and Housing Navigators staffed at the facility or offsite who provide connections to homeless services for the occupants.
-Based on the above-noted information, the project's emergency shelter meets the Housing First requirements relative to AB 1197.
+Based on the above- noted information, the project's emergency shelter meets the Housing First requirements relative to AB 1197.